-1. Schedule your mammogram, prostate and colon cancer screenings.
+1. Schedule your mammogram, prostate, colon and cervical cancer screenings.

 Breast cancer is the most prevalent cancer among American women.
-Early detection, through monthly breast exams and regularly scheduled mammograms, can increase your chances of survival.
-It is important for all women to talk to their doctor about getting a mammogram regularly, typically beginning at age 40.
+Early detection with a screening mammogram can increase your chances of survival.
+Starting at age 40 for women at average risk, it is important to talk with a doctor about getting a mammogram regularly.

 One in seven men will develop prostate cancer.
 With early detection, prostate cancer is highly curable.
-For all men, the risk of prostate cancer goes up at age 50.
-For African-American men, it is age 40.
-Talk with your doctor to find out if a screening is right for you.
+For most men, the risk of prostate cancer goes up at age 50.
+For African American men, it is age 45.
+Talk with your doctor about your risk factors and to find out if a prostate cancer screening is right for you.

 Colon cancer is another leading cause of death in men and women.
-All adults over the age of 50 should be screened at regular intervals because early detection can save lives.
+You should have your first colon and rectal cancer screening at age 45 if you are at average risk for colon or rectal cancer and continue screening until age 75.
+Early detection can save your life.
 Talk with your doctor about your screening options.

-For the last two years, the CDC only recommended the injectable form of the influenza vaccine.
+For the last few years, the CDC only recommended the injectable form of the influenza vaccine.
 The agency advised against the nasal spray because the spray was not as effective at protecting against certain strains of the virus.
-This year, the nasal spray is expected to work better, and the CDC now recommends either the injectable flu vaccine or nasal spray flu vaccine for individuals six months and older.
+The nasal spray is now shown to work better, and the CDC now recommends either the injectable flu vaccine or nasal spray flu vaccine for individuals six months and older.

 Fever, chills, body aches, fatigue and a sore throat are all symptoms of the flu.
 If you think you may have the flu, talk to your doctor.
 Other convenient options for treatment include the Froedtert & the Medical College of Wisconsin virtual clinic, which allows you to video chat with a provider, walk-in clinics and urgent care facilities.